Krakow Conference on Computational Medicine 2025

 Given the Organisers’ expertise in both computer simulation and artificial intelligence, the Conference will be an excellent opportunity to gain greater interaction between the communities working in these two fields.
 Computer technologies and high-performance computing are of key importance for progress in computational medicine and therefore an additional advantage of the Conference will be the inclusion of technical aspects of the use of new computing infrastructures.

-The organization of the Conference is the result of the experience gained by the Sano team during Sano Science Day (2023, 2024) and cooperation in the Life Science Open Space organization (since 2019) and well as on a very broad experience of the Faculty of Computer Science AGH and ACC Cyfronet AGH in this area.
+The organisationof the Conference is the result of the experience gained by the Sano team during Sano Science Day (2023, 2024) and cooperation in the Life Science Open Space organisation (since 2019) and as well as on a very broad experience of the Faculty of Computer Science AGH and Academic Computer Centre Cyfronet AGH in this area.

 Conference topics include